#37 When it comes to alcohol

 Join the Tribe!

 Once you’ve had a chance to talk or journal about these things you might have a question from this episode.
-If so make sure you head on over to The Bipolar Now Podcast Group on Facebook!
-We’re all looking to be more in control of our lives and our sobriety, and we’d love for you to practice with us.
+If so, make sure you head on over to The Bipolar Now Podcast Network on Facebook!
+There’s quite a few people over there who are also taking a new step in their mental health.
+And we’d love for you to share your story with us when you’re ready.
 So don’t miss out!

 Other ways to enjoy this episode